Want to pay with lightning? Allocate routing capital? Enable withdrawals? Open a channel to our node!

 How do you determine channel size eligibility?

 The smallest channel size is 1M sats (500k each side) - it is not really economical to make smaller channels than that.
-The largest channel size for your node is 1.5 times your average channel size rounded up to the nearest million sats, but not more than 10M sats.
+The largest channel size for your node is your average channel size multiplied by 1.5 and rounded up to the nearest million sats, but not more than 10M sats.
+Want a larger channel?
+Reach out to email@example.com.

 I did something wrong, have I lost my funds?

-Maybe, but most probably not.
+Most probably not!
 Reach out via firstname.lastname@example.org to discuss.